Web 3.0 is slated to be the new paradigm in web interaction and will mark a fundamental change in how developers create websites,

 Matthew Scott Jones

 Founder & Macro Investor.
-Focused on the emergence of the Open Metaverse, XR: VR AR, digital asset innovation and global investment trends
+Focused on the the future of online communities, interactive entertainment and global investment themes.

 Keep up to date with my latest thoughts